arunktele/cnos-restapi/README.md

   Report Type | Description
   --- | ---
   Predictive Congestion Report | This selection sets thresholds on certain realms.
-On hitting the configured threshold, the switch sends reports to the controller.
-      a) Trigger Rate Interval
-         This is the interval when these threshold reports are sent to the controller from the switch.
+On reaching the configured threshold, the switch sends reports to the controller. *Trigger Rate Interval* is the interval when these threshold reports are sent to the controller from the switch. *realm* is the realm that use choose to configure the threshold.
-      b) Realm and thier thresholds
-         This is realms that use choose to configure the threshold.
 The script request user to enter the indexes and the threshold values for the configured realm.
  Congestion_Detection | This selection configures congestion detection reports periodically.
-There are four types of congestion reports supported
+There are four types of congestion reports supported a) top-drops
-        a) top-drops
            Enter this selection to get the ports experiencing maximum congestion.
            The number of ports and the periodicity of the report is further required as input.
         b) port-drops